guirem/plugin-googlecast/docs/fr_FR/index.md

   $scenario->setData("_test", $ret);
   // Command launched
   // $ret = true if command has been ran, false if deamon is not running
-  // variable _test contains 1 si true, 0 if false
+  // variable _test contains 1 if true, 0 if false

   // Configure a Google Home equipement
   $ret =  $googlecast->setInfoHttpSimple('bt_connect_xx:xx:xx:xx:xx:xx');